jn72994/BAD-OS/docs/information-architecture.md

 ---

-# Layer 3 — Platform Administration
+# Layer 3 — Platform Administration Layer

 The Platform Administration Layer manages the operation, security, and configuration of BAD OS itself.